firefrei/Control-Yamaha-RX-V1500-via-Airplay/README.md

 - RS232 card or USB dongle connected to the reciever

 # Usage
-- Clone an run with 'python3 main.py &'
+- Clone and run with 'python3 main.py &'
 - Done.

 # How it works